gitlevich/thinking-about-agents/2-how-goals-precipitate.md

 existing topology.
 It changes where attention falls.
 The imposed goal becomes an attractor, and preferences reorganize around it.
 Precipitation and imposition are symmetrical: preferences crystallize into goals, and goals dissolve into preferences.

+This reframes what it means to build a domain expert.
+Expertise isn't a list of goals.
+It's a shaped topology.
+A senior architect looks at a system and attention falls toward coupling problems, not because anyone specified that goal, but because years of practice carved those gradients.
+You don't tell the expert what to find.
+The expert's preferences surface what matters.

+Building a domain expert agent, then, isn't about injecting the right goals.
+It's about shaping the preference landscape.
+Goals emerge when shaped attention meets specific material.

 The objection: isn't this just exploration with extra steps?
 No. In typical exploration, the reward function is fixed and external.
 Here the "reward" is implicit in the attention field, then later made explicit as a goal.
 Exploration